braispsanchez/TARs-across-LLM/README.md

 ## Autores

-- Brais Pociña-Sánchez
+- Brais Pociña-Sánchez (University of A Coruña, Spain)
-- Jesús López-Rodríguez
+- Jesús López-Rodríguez (University of A Coruña, Spain)

 ## Referencias